Dauphin County, Pennsylvania

 Dauphin County (/ˈdɔːfɪn/; Pennsylvania Dutch: Daffin Kaundi) is a county in the Commonwealth of Pennsylvania.
 As of the 2020 census, the population was 286,401.
-The county seat and the largest city is Harrisburg, Pennsylvania's state capital and ninth largest city.
+The county seat is Harrisburg, Pennsylvania's state capital and ninth-most populous city.
 The county was created on March 4, 1785, from part of Lancaster County and was named after Louis Joseph, Dauphin of France, the first son of King Louis XVI.
 Dauphin County is included in the Harrisburg–Carlisle Metropolitan Statistical Area.
 Located within the county is Three Mile Island Nuclear Generating Station, site of the 1979 nuclear core meltdown.
 The nuclear power plant closed in 2019.
+The county is part of the South Central region of the commonwealth.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 558 sqmi, of which 525 sqmi is land and 33 sqmi (5.9%) is water.
 The county is bound to its western border by the Susquehanna River (with the exception of a small peninsula next to Duncannon).
 The area code is 717 with an overlay of 223.